Florence Ashley

 About

 Florence Ashley is an Assistant Professor at the Faculty of Law and member of the John Dossetor Health Ethics Centre.
 An award-winning transfeminine jurist and bioethicist who moves through academia using a profoundly transdisciplinary approach, Florence conducts broad-ranging research on issues faced by transgender people in the legal and healthcare systems.
 Florence holds BCL/JD degrees and an LLM (Bioeth) from McGill University and received their SJD from the University of Toronto.
 In 2019-2020, they served as the first openly transfeminine law clerk at the Supreme Court of Canada in the chambers of Justice Sheilah Martin.
-They were honoured with the 2019 Hero Award by the Canadian Bar Association SOGIC (LGBTQ2S+) Section.
+They have been honoured with a King Charles III Coronation Medal as well as a Canadian Bar Association SOGIC (LGBTQ2S+) Section Hero Award.

 Florence is the author of Banning Transgender Conversion Practices: A Legal and Policy Analysis (UBC Press, 2022; foreword by UN Independent Expert Victor Madrigal-Borloz).
 They have published over 30 refereed articles and chapters in journals including the University of Toronto Law Journal, the NYU Review of Law & Social Change, Nature, the Journal of Medical Ethics, the Canadian Medical Association Journal, Perspectives on Psychological Science, and MIND.
 Their work has been cited by the Supreme Court of Canada, the United Nations Independent Expert on Sexual Orientation and Gender Identity, and the World Professional Association for Transgender Health standards of care.